numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 includes the user datatype ``Fraction`` (as output) can only be found if any of the inputs is already a ``Fraction``.
 ``fraction_divide(4, 5, dtype=Fraction)`` can be made to work, but is inconvenient.

+Typically, dispatching is done by finding the first loop for which all inputs can be cast to safely (see also the current implementation section).
+However, in some cases this is problematic and thus explicitly not allowed.
+For example the ``np.isnat`` function is currently only defined for datetime and timedelta.
+Even though integers are defined to be safely castable to timedelta.
+If this was not the case, calling ``np.isnat(np.array("NaT", "timedelta64").astype("int64"))`` would currently return true, although the integer input array has no notion of "not a time".
+If a universal function, such as most function in ``scipy.special``, is only defined for ``float32`` and ``float64`` it will currently automatically cast a ``float16`` silently to ``float32`` (similarly for any integer input).
+This ensures successful execution, but allows a change in the output dtype when support for new data types is added to a ufunc.

+In general the order in which loops are registered is important.
+However, this is only reliable if all loops are added when the ufunc is first defined.
+Additional loops added when a new user datatypes is imported must not be sensitive to the order in which imports occur.

+There are two main approaches to better define the type resolution for user defined types:

+1. Allow for user dtypes to directly influence the loop selection.
+   For example they may provide a function which return/select a loop when there is no exact matching loop available.
+2. Define a total ordering of all implementations/loops, probably based on "safe casting" semantics, or semantics similar to that.

+While option 2 may be less complex to reason about it remains to be seen whether it is sufficient for all (or most) use cases.

+Adjustment of Parametric output DTypes in UFuncs
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A second step necessary for parametric dtypes is currently performed within the ``TypeResolver``: i.e. the datetime and timedelta datatypes have to decide on the correct unit for the operation and output array.
+This step also needs to double check that all casts can be performed safely, which by default means that they are "same kind" casts.

+Issues and Discussion
+"""""""""""""""""""""

+Fixing the correct output dtype is currently part of the type resolution.
+However, it is a distinct step and should probably be handled as such after the actual type/loop resolution has occurred.

+As such this step may move from the dispatching step (described above) to a more featured implementation specific code described below.

+DType specific Implementation of the UFunc
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Once the correct implementation/loop is found, UFuncs currently mainly call a single *inner-loop function* which is written in C.
+This may be called multiple times to do the full calculation and it has little or no information about the current context.

+Issues and Discussion
+"""""""""""""""""""""

+A main issue is that especially parametric datatypes may require passing additional information to the inner-loop function to decide how to interpret the data.
+This is the reason why currently no universal functions for strings dtypes exist (although technically possible within NumPy itself).
+Note that it is currently possible to pass in the input array objects (which in turn hold the datatypes when no casting is necessary).
+However, the full array information should not be required and currently the arrays are passed in before any casting occurs.
+The feature is unused within NumPy and no known user exists.

+Another issue is the error reporting from within the inner-loop function.
+There exist currently two ways to do this:

+1. by setting a Python exception
+2. using the CPU floating point error flags.

+Both of these are checked before returning to the user.
+However, many integer functions currently can set neither of these errors, so that checking the floating point error flags is unnecessary overhead.
+On the other hand, there is no way to stop the iteration or pass out error information which does not use the floating point flags or requires to hold the Python global interpreter lock (GIL).

+It seems necessary to provide more control to authors of inner loop functions.
+This means allowing users to pass in and out information from the inner-loop function more easily, while *not* providing the input array objects.
+Most likely this will involve:

+* Allowing the execution of additional code before the first and after the last inner-loop call.
+* Returning an integer value from the inner-loop to allow stopping the iteration early and possibly propagate error information.
+* Possibly, to allow specialized inner-loop selections.
+For example currently ``matmul`` and many reductions will execute optimized code for certain inputs.
+  It may make sense to allow selecting such optimized loops beforehand.
+  Allowing this may also help to bring casting (which uses this heavily) and ufunc implementations closer.

+The issues surrounding the inner-loop functions have been discussed in some detail in the github issue 12518 [gh-12518]_.

+A related information is the notion of the "identity" necessary for reductions.
+This is currently defined once per ufunc for example as ``0``.
+However, this can only work for numerical datatypes.
+In general it should be possible to provide a dtype specific identity to the ufunc reduction.

 Datatype Discovery during Array Coercion